On Falconer type functions and the distance set problem: Introduction

-then there exists $y\in A$ such that $\mathcal{L}^1(\Delta_y(A))>0$. \end{itemize} \end{corollary} We conclude this section with a few remarks on Corollary \ref{cor_3}. \begin{remark} \begin{itemize} \item[] \item[(i)] Theorem \ref{thm_distance_product} gives a positive result for certain classes of product sets where Theorem \ref{thm_distance_hyperplane} does not apply, as Theorem \ref{thm_distance_product} does not require that $B$ is contained in an affine hyperplane. \item[(ii)] In \cite[Theorem 5.3]{Mattila_1987}, Mattila proved that $\dim_{\mathcal{H}} A+\dim_{\mathcal{F}} B>n$, then $\mathcal{L}^1(\Delta(A,B))>0$.
-In particular, if $A=B$ is a Salem set, this reduces to the condition $\dim_{\mathcal{H}} A>\frac{n}{2}$.
+then there exists $y\in A$ such that $\mathcal{L}^1\left(\Delta_y(A)\right)>0$. \end{itemize} \end{corollary} \begin{remark} \begin{itemize} \item[] \item[(i)] Theorem \ref{thm_distance_product} gives a positive result for certain classes of product sets where Theorem \ref{thm_distance_hyperplane} does not apply, as Theorem \ref{thm_distance_product} does not require that $B$ is contained in an affine hyperplane. \item[(ii)] In \cite[Theorem 5.3]{Mattila_1987}, Mattila proved that if $\dim_{H} A+\dim_{F} B>n$, then $\mathcal{L}^1\left(\Delta(A,B)\right)>0$.
+In particular, if $A=B$ is a Salem set, this reduces to the condition $\dim_{H} A>\frac{n}{2}$.
 In fact, Mattila's theorem was stated in the more general context of spherical Fourier dimensions and generalized Salem sets. \\ In contrast, Theorem \ref{thm_distance_product} applies to sets $B$ that are not necessarily Salem.
-This is possible because $\dim_{\mathcal{F}} B_1$ may be equal to $0$, which implies that $\dim_{\mathcal{F}} B$ is significantly smaller than $\dim_{\mathcal{H}} B$.
-In particular, the main result in \cite{Mattila_1987} does not apply to part (ii) of Corollary \ref{cor_3}. \end{itemize} \end{remark}

-Outline of the article: In Section \ref{sec_2}, we recall some fundamental facts about dimensions of sets and provide some estimates for dimensions of exceptional sets of projections.
-These results are used in the proofs of Theorem \ref{thm_main} and Theorem \ref{thm_polys} in Section \ref{sec_3}.
-In Section \ref{sec_4}, we give the proof of our results for the distance set problem, namely Theorem \ref{thm_distance_hyperplane} and Theorem \ref{thm_distance_product}.
-Finally, in Section \ref{sec_5}, we present examples illustrating the sharpness of our results.
+This is possible because $\dim_{F} B_2$ may be equal to $0$, which implies that $\dim_{F} B$ is significantly smaller than $\dim_{H} B$.
+In particular, the result in \cite{Mattila_1987} does not apply to part (ii) of Corollary \ref{cor_3}. \end{itemize} \end{remark} The rest of the paper is organized as follows.
+In Section \ref{sec_2}, we recall preliminary notions and results regarding the dimensions of sets, including the definitions of Hausdorff dimension, Fourier dimension, Sobolev dimension, and Fourier spectrum.
+We also provide some well known estimates for dimensions of exceptional sets of projections.
+In Section \ref{sec_3}, we state and prove our general theorem for Falconer type functions using a projection-theoretic framework, Theorem \ref{thm_main_general}, from which Theorems \ref{thm_main}, \ref{thm_polys}, and \ref{thm_polys_3vars} follow.
+Section \ref{sec_4} is devoted to applications of the results in Section \ref{sec_3} to distance set problems.
+More precisely, we prove Theorem \ref{thm_distance_hyperplane} by considering the pinned distance problem for pins lying in a hyperplane and reducing it to the framework of the results in Section \ref{sec_3}.
+Theorem \ref{thm_distance_product} is then proved by combining the projection-theoretic approach with estimates on the Fourier spectrum of difference sets.
+Finally, in Section \ref{sec_5}, we present several examples demonstrating the sharpness of the dimensional thresholds in our main results.